sjgallagher2/PyWORDS/README.md

 The `PYWORDS.utils`  module contains a few useful and somewhat powerful utilities for managing missed words.
 Current methods that have been implemented:

 * `format_dictline_entry()`
-  * Walks the user through the process of building a DICTLINE entry
+  * Walks the user through the process of building a DICTLINE entry, in the old text-based style
   * The final output is a loosely formatted that needs spacing to match the other DICTLINE entries, and it doesn't take senses because they may need to be broken up over multiple lines and without exact spacing that's not available to the method.
   * Performs some simple checks, forces case (upper or lower) as necessary
 * `get_missing_word_report(words, output_file_name)`